Carter Nelson (B.Arch '17), recipient of the 2022 Delbert Highlands Travel Fellowship, documents a dovecote on the Greek island of Tinos.

 Eligibility & Schedule

-This Fellowship is open to all Carnegie Mellon Architecture alumni.
-Students in the final year of their studies may apply provided that they will have graduated by the time they receive the award.
-Awardees cannot be enrolled in an educational institution during the period of travel.
-Faculty and employees of CMU, former Fellowship-winners and members of the founding committee are not eligible.
+The Fellowship is open to School of Architecture alumni.
+Students in the final year of their studies may apply if they will graduate by the time they receive the fellowship.
+Recipients cannot be enrolled in an educational institution during the travel period.
+Faculty and employees of CMU, former Fellowship recipients, and members of the founding committee are not eligible.

 Award Recipients